 Should you have concerns around being discriminated against in your workplace, please get in touch with the WAS team via email: firstname.lastname@example.org

 Can I be stood down without pay if I have the Coronavirus?

 An employer cannot stand down an employee without pay because they have coronavirus.
 If an employee has coronavirus, the employee may be able to access paid personal leave or unpaid leave.

 What happens if my employer needs to let me go or reduce my working hours?

 If there is a business downturn due to the coronavirus, some employers may make the decision to issue redundancies.
-Your employer must meet the requirement under the Fair Work Act 2009 before they can terminate your employment.
+Your employer must meet the requirement under the Fair Work Act before it can terminate your employment by reason of redundancy.

 If you find yourself in a situation like this, please get in touch with the WAS team for individual advice, via email: firstname.lastname@example.org

 Can my employer prevent me from travelling?